Gerri BishopLinks Section

 Sanding small areas: Glue a piece of fine-grit sandpaper (220-grit or finer) to the back of an old spoon to sand large concave areas or hard-to-reach curves.
 (This is especially useful for sanding inside a gourd with a long, thin neck to create a smooth inner surface.)
 To sand smaller indentations, try wrapping your sandpaper around a wooden pencil, or around the tapered end of a disposable chopstick.
 You'll be able to sand even tricky surfaces to create a smooth, uniform finish on your gourd!
 And, of course, some creative gourd folks have created some very handy tools for doing this if you want to spend the money on them.

-Clean your gourds outside always to keep mold out of your home.
+Always clean your gourds outside to keep mold out of your home.

 |Here is Some Information that may Interest You|